That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 First, no new opportunities get created.
 The sales team is focused solely on closing existing deals.

-Second, existing deals are set to Won or Lost.
-That means they come out of the pipeline.
+Second, existing deals are set to Won or Lost, which means they come out of the pipeline.

-So naturally, there’s a downward trend in the total pipeline size.
+So naturally, the total pipeline size trends down.

-However, how do you know that this focus on closing deals is the reason for the funnel size shrinking?
+However, how do you know that this focus on closing deals is why the funnel size shrinks?

 First, look at the Closed Won sales chart.
-It’s reassuring if there’s an upward trend.
+It’s positive if there’s an upward trend.
 In other words, deals are coming out of the pipeline and turning into revenue.

 You’ll likely see very few new opportunities.